 Ok, this is the big draw.
 I mean, everyone also goes to Jerusalem when backpacking in Israel, but Tel Aviv is the hipster cosmopolitan of the Holy Land!
 There’s no better place on planet Earth to try and nab a Tinder match with that fantastic Israeli gene-pool.

-And so the hostel in Tel Aviv?
+And so the Abraham Hostel Tel Aviv?
 The Abraham Hostel in Tel Aviv is the perfect encapsulation of the city in every way.
 It’s exactly what the people I saw visiting Tel Aviv want.
 This place is loaded up to the eyeballs with every hostel life goodie imaginable.

-The Bests and Worsts of Abraham Hostels Tel Aviv
+The Bests and Worsts of Abraham Hostel Tel Aviv

 - The dorms are swanky